Frequently Asked Questions (FAQs) and Client Reviews/Testimonials

-A. I apply a firm pressure to the reflex points with my fingers and thumbs, which may feel uncomfortable or tender to you; or even nice!
-However everyone experiences the treatment differently.
+A. Everyone experiences the treatment differently.
+However, I apply a firm pressure to the reflex points with my fingers and thumbs, which may feel uncomfortable or tender to you; or even nice!
 I can also feel textures in the reflexes.
 Both your remarks and what I feel are called "imbalances" in those reflexes.
 Reflexologists understand these "imbalances" to be blocked energy in the body's organs, and treating the affected reflexes is said to clear the energy flow between the reflex and the particular organ in the body.
 The overall treatment experience is usually very calming .
 Reflexologists believe that this is not only because the Client is in a relaxed position, but specifically due to the effects of reflexology on the nervous system which controls everything!

 Q. How may I expect to feel after a treatment?

 A. This can be different for every Client of course, some feel sleepy, calm and/or energised.
 The effects of the reflexology should not harm you, in fact Reflexologists are of the opinion that reflexology activates the body's own ability to re-balance homeostasis.
 Homeostasis is a fancy way of describing the ideal state that the different systems in our body should be in.

 After the session you might experience "healing responses", which we believe are ways in which your body is clearing those blockages of energy.
 Examples of "healing responses" include needing lots of wees, crying or laughing.
 It's like your body's way of eliminating something.
 Not everyone is affected by these though and the effects after each treatment can be different.
 The point is that whilst each person will experience reflexology differently, the treatments are intended to improve health and well-being, and Reflexologists believe that the effects of having regular treatments are cumulative.
 In other words each treatment builds on the last.